 The only marine sanctuary in Maharashtra, Malvan Marine Sanctuary was established in 1987 to preserve this biologically rich coastal region.
 The core zone of the sanctuary expands over an area of 27 square kilometres and offers an unexploited environment for marine flora and fauna including coral, Pearl oysters, seaweed, molluscs and over 30 species of fish.

 Karnala Bird Sanctuary lies on the Mumbai-Pune highway.
-It is small in size and covers an area of 4.8 square km.
 This bird sanctuary in Maharashtra houses as many as 150 species of resident birds and 37 types of avian migrants.
 There are small cages for the birds where the wounded ones can get healed and also for the people to be able to come for bird watching.
 It is a beautiful place with greenery all around and lies away from the noise and pollution of the city.